Dem investigative dreams to meet cold, hard congressional reality

 IMPEACHMENT

 Some Democratic members of Congress have floated the idea of impeaching Trump.
-Most haven't — including the party's leaders.
+But most haven't — including the party's leaders.

-In an NBC News Exit Poll, a majority of Tuesday voters questioned — 54 percent — said that they don’t think Trump should be impeached, while 41 percent said that they think he should.
+In an NBC News Exit Poll, a majority of voters in the midterm election this year — 54 percent — said that they don't think Trump should be impeached, while 41 percent said he should.

 Pelosi herself suggested in an interview with PBS NewsHour that aired on election night that impeachment won't be her focus — for now.